caiosovitor/SAP_Fioneer/README.md

 ## Test Cases Overview

 - **Test 1**
-  Navigate to the page _SAP Fioneer | World-class software solutions for financial services_ and verify the presence and correctness of the **Key Facts** section.
+  Navigate to the SAP Fioneer homepage (SAP Fioneer | World-class software solutions for financial services) and verify the Key Facts section is present and accurate

 - **Test 2**
-  On the same page, under the **Finance & ESG** menu, click on **ESG KPI Engine**.
+  From the homepage, under the Finance & ESG menu, click on ESG KPI Engine.
-  Verify that the user is redirected to the correct page:
+  Verify redirection to the correct page:
-  _Stay audit-ready with the ESG KPI Engine | SAP Fioneer_
+  Stay audit-ready with the ESG KPI Engine | SAP Fioneer, which contains relevant project information.
-  (This page contains relevant information about the project).

 - **Test 3**
   From the same main page, click on the **Get in touch** button.